Thomasina Winslow: 2010 tour

 Katzman and Winslow took a short tour of Germany and Denmark in July and August 2010.
 They performed in Bad Sobernheim and Skarrild, Denmark at the Danish Folk, Blues, and Ragtime Guitar Festival.
 She also performed a solo gig in Frankfurt, Germany.

 2011 tour

 On May 6, 2011, Winslow once again played with Nick Katzman at Katzman's "favorite U.S. venue," The Good Coffeehouse Music Parlor (GCMP).
 This marked the fourth time that the Good Coffeehouse has hosted Katzman, and the third time for Winslow.

 Other collaborations

 Winslow recorded a music video with Marco Haber of Mudfunk in December 2007, covering "Fly Like An Eagle".
 She performed in the Old Songs Sampler Concert in Voorheesville, New York in January 2010.
 She appeared as a part of a group of female musicians at a Caffe Lena show called Ladies Sing the Blues in February 2010.

 For many years until 2022, she also performed with Nite Train, and had been scheduled to perform again with them on February 4, 2023, at Caffe Lena.

+Legacy

+Schenectady County Community College, of which she was an alumna, has set up a scholarship fund in her name, with the first fundraising concert on August 9, 2024.